-In this paper, the solution of linear second order equations with fuzzy initial values are investigated.
-The analytic general solutions of them using a first solution is founded.
-The parametric form of fuzzy numbers to solve the second order equations is applied.
-The solutions are searched in four cases.
-Finally the example is got to illustrate more and the solutions are shown in figures for four cases.
+The fuzzy linear second order equations with fuzzy initial values are investigated in this paper.
+The analytic general solution solutions of them using a first solution is founded.
+The parametric form of fuzzy numbers is applied to solve the second order equations.
+General solutions for fuzzy linear second order equations with fuzzy initial values are investigated and formulated in four cases.
+A example is solved to illustrate method better and solutions are searched in four cases under Hakuhara derivation.
+Finally the solutions of example are shown in figures for four cases.

-$Key\ words:$ Second order equation, Fuzzy initial values, H-derivations, General solution.
+Key words: Linear differential equation, Fuzzy initial values, First solution, General solution.

-Corresponding authors' mail: l-hooshangian@yahoo.com(L. Hooshangian)
+^{} Corresponding author's E-mail:l-hooshangian@iaud.ac.ir (L. Hooshangian)